Best headphones: Our top picks for personal listening

 - More of our top headphone picks

-Headphones are the ultimate tool for intimate listening experiences.
+The best headphones are the ultimate tool for intimate listening experiences.
 Whether you’re listening on your phone, a digital audio player, a disc player, or even a PC or gaming console, when you’re ready to shut out the world and be one with your music, there is nothing better than a great set of cans.

 And you probably have multiples of them, since most every smart device and digital audio player comes with a pair; but it’s a safe bet that you’re really not satisfied with any of them.
 Comfortable high-quality headphones can transform your audio experiences ranging from listening to music and podcasts to watching TV shows and movies, .